diegob1212/BIManalyst_g_24/A4/README.md

     return None
 ```

 Note : The function meets_concrete_requirement helps us to have all the information in the good format for the final function main.
-It already check the concrete class requirements and returns a bool.
+It already checks the concrete class requirements and returns a bool.
 Based on this function we can know if the concrete class requirement is met or not.

 ```bash
 def meets_concrete_requirement(material_flag):